sparkyb/pype/readme.txt

 #------------------------------------ FAQ ------------------------------------
+Why doesn't the Windows install work?
+Depending on your platform, it may or may not work.
+It works for me on Windows 2k, XP and 98.
+Most problems people have is that they mistakenly extract library.zip, which they shouldn't do.

 What's the deal with the version numbering scheme?
 Early in development, PyPE raised version numbers very quickly.
 From 1.0 to 1.5, not much more than 2 months passed.
 In that time, most of the major